Learning DSA Science: How Schemas Build Real Intuition

 What the science says about learning DSA

-Algorithmic intuition is the ability to look at an unfamiliar problem and recognize which method applies before you've worked through the details.
+Algorithmic intuition: The ability to look at an unfamiliar problem and recognize which method applies before you've worked through the details.
 It feels like a flash of insight, but it isn't.
 It's organized knowledge frameworks that cognitive psychologists call schemas.

 A schema groups related information into a single retrievable unit.
 When an expert chess player glances at a board, they don't see 32 individual pieces.
 They see familiar configurations, clusters that form recognizable strategic positions.
 An experienced engineer doesn't read a problem statement word by word either.
 They see signatures that trigger specific schemas: "sorted input with a target constraint" activates a different framework than "shortest path in a weighted graph."